Henryrjh/UA-SISM/README.md

 |Ours         |**1.352**  |**7.67**|

 # Train
-Once we have organized the code, we will release it.
+Once our paper is accepted, we will release the code.